iamok85/nuix_test/README.md

-  I don't finsih the test.
-I don't have experience with parquet so I only proceed to unzip the file.
+  I don't have experience with parquet so I only proceed to unzip the files , filter data and  upload files to AWS Sorry for no test case.